captionpoint/captionpoint-plays/THE-ROOMMATE.md

 We could all get coffee together
 ---
 ## ROBYN:
 No!
-I will help screen the applicants so that you do not find yourself sitting across from a seHal Idller, but I'm not gonna come along and have coffee with his sister!
+I will help screen the applicants so that you do not find yourself sitting across from a serial killer, but I'm not gonna come along and have coffee with his sister!
 ---
 ## SHARON:
-You'd help me screen them?
+You ' d help me screen them?
-'WEM.
-Yeah I could do that.
 ---
+## ROBYN:
+Ye a h I could do that.
+---
 ## SHARON:
-I don't know how to set up a...page.
+I don't know how to set up a.. .page.
 A home page.
 ---
 ## ROBYN:
 A profile.
 I could help you do that.
 ---
 ## SHARON:
 How come you know all these things?
 (A beat.)
 ---
 ## ROBYN:
 I used to run a lot of businesses.